lun3x/multi_index_map/README.md

 * Iteration over the backing store is the same as Slab, so contiguous memory but with potentially vacant slots.
 * Insertion, removal, and modification complexity grows as the number of indexed fields grow.
 All indexes must be updated during these operations so these are slower.
 * Modification of unindexed fields through unsafe mut methods is the same as regular retrieval time.
+* Insertion or modification such that uniqueness is violated, will result in a `panic`.

 ## Non-Unique Indexes
 * Hashed index retrievals are still constant-time with the total number of elements, but linear-time with the number of matching elements.
 (FxHashMap + (Slab * num_matches)).